Current Travel Advice for Customers. Click here

 More animal action on Oahu can be found at Honolulu Zoo which holds over 1,200 animals within 42 acres of park land.
 The zoo is actually situated within Kapiolani Regional Park which is the largest of its kind in Hawaii and definitely worth a visit if you fancy a change from downtown Honolulu.
 The zoo includes plenty of educational programs as well as a beautiful botanical garden which holds many of the plants and flowers that are sewn into the tapestry of Polynesian culture.
 Animals include everything from aardvarks to zebras with plenty of monkeys, giraffes and hippos in between.

 If you're hoping to capture a little bit of Hawaii's famous TV heritage then the resort at Turtle Bay, on the island of Oahu, allows you to do just that as right here is where they filmed Magnum and Hawaii Five-O. Aside from the large resort on the North Shore this area is widely protected and features many of the natural habitats for endangered species such as monk seals and green sea turtles.
-With some incredible rock formations and around 5 miles of wild and wooly beaches, this is a beautiful stretch of coastline with some excellent nature trails.
+With some incredible rock formations and around 5 miles of wild beaches, this is a beautiful stretch of coastline with some excellent nature trails.

 If you're looking to test out your leg muscles then the Haiku Stairs will do just that because this steep trail, on the island of Oahu, is not necessarily the hardest but it certainly provides a few challenges.
 Also, if you're not really into heights then be warned that Haiku Stairs aka the Stairway to Heaven has sheer drops either side of the ascent although the views from the summit are certainly worth enjoying once you finally make it to almost 3,000 feet up.